DoryAzar/FaceDetectPython/README.md

     ```

 3. Instantiate a FaceDetect object.
-A `settings` string in a JSON format can be passed to the constructor to use different features of FaceDetect.
+A `settings` dictionary  can  be passed  to the constructor to use different features of FaceDetect.
 Initially, we will not pass any to run FaceDetect in its default settings.

      ```python